wso2/product-app-manager/README.md

 1. Minimum memory - 1GB
 2. Processor      - Core 2 1.2GHz or equivalent at minimum
 3. Java SE Development Kit 1.7.0 or higher
-4. The Management Console requires you to enable Javascript of the Web browser, with MS IE 9 or above.
+4. The Management Console requires you to enable Javascript on the Web browser, with MS IE 9 or above.
 This can be easily achieved by using the default settings of your browser.
-5. To compile and run the sample clients, an Ant version is required.
-Ant 1.7.0 version is recommended
+5. An Ant, which is a build tool, is required to compile and run the sample clients.
+   Ant version 1.7.0 is recommended.
 6. To build WSO2 Application Manager from the Source distribution, it is necessary that you have JDK 1.7.x version and Maven 3.0.0 or later